The Department of Politics supports academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.

 What are the deadlines for Anderson Fund support?

-- For consideration of an Anderson grant all materials must be received 14 days prior to commencement of project
+- For an Anderson grant involving international travel, all materials must be received 30 days prior to commencement of the project, with no exceptions.

-- For consideration of an Anderson fellowship for winter break all materials must be received by the first Monday after Thanksgiving
+- For an Anderson fellowship for winter break, all materials must be received by 4.30 pm on November 1.

-- For consideration of an Anderson fellowship for summer break all materials must be received by the first Monday in April
+- For an Anderson fellowship for summer break, all materials must be received by 4.30 pm on April 1.

 Are there any restrictions on receiving Anderson support?

-- The Anderson Fund does not provide support for general volunteer or community service work.
-Support is limited to specific internships in the areas of politics, public policy, and law.
+- The Anderson Fund does not provide support for volunteer or community service nor does the Fund support donations to non-profit organizations.

-- Students are limited to a maximum of two awards per academic year (grants or fellowships)
+- Students are limited to a maximum of two awards per academic year (grants and fellowships).

-- Students may only receive Anderson Fund support three times in their academic career (grants or fellowships)
+- Students may receive Anderson Fund support only three times in their academic career (grants and fellowships).

 - Incomplete applications will not be accepted for any reasons.

-- Letters of recommendation must be submitted on-time for an application to be considered complete.
-Applications with late letters of recommendation will not be accepted.
-Students must ensure faculty members submit letters on time.
+- The recommendation form must be submitted on-time for an application to be considered complete.
+Applications without the recommendation form will not be accepted.

 What is a complete Anderson Fund application?